kairichard/lace/README.md

 -----------
 ### Installing a Package
-Its possible to install a Package either locally via the files system or by specifying a remote git repo, local git repos also works. **Installing means that a package is fetched and then activated**.
+Its possible to install a Package either locally via the files system or by specifying a remote git repo, local git repos also work. **Installing means that a package is fetched and then activated**.

 ```bash
 # install something from disk